tsunami643/blogdraft/_posts/2023-10-05-ti12-team-guide.md

 </div>
 </div>

-If you're more into physical goods, you can also visit the [howdoiplay merch store.](https://shop.howdoiplay.com/) Season 2 drop coming eventually.
+If you're more into physical goods, check out my [**howdoiplay merch store**.](https://shop.howdoiplay.com/) Season 2 drop coming eventually.

-Thank you, thank you, thank you to [Liquipedia volunteers.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2023/Rankings) The more I watch other esports the more I realize that historical documentation makes such a big difference in the quality of a broadcast.
-Every talent is indebted to Liquipedia and
+Thank you, thank you, thank you to [Liquipedia volunteers.](https://liquipedia.net/dota2/Dota_Pro_Circuit/2023/Rankings) Dota just had our 'ten year anniversary' and so much of our history is kept intact thanks to Liquipedia.

-If you enjoyed this article and want to keep up with me, I'm around on [Twitch](https://twitch.tv/tsunami643), [Instagram](https://instagram.com/tsunami643)... or [X](https://twitter.com/tsunami643)
+If you want to keep up with me, I'm around on [Twitch](https://twitch.tv/tsunami643), [Instagram](https://instagram.com/tsunami643), and...
+[X.](https://twitter.com/tsunami643)

 ### What <i>was</i> SUNSfan warning us about?